-Ac46 is a component of ODV envelopes (154).
-Homologs of this gene are found in the genomes of all Group I

-NPVs, GVs, and most Group II NPVs, but not in hymenopteran or dipteran viruses.
+Ac46 (ODV-E66) is the only known viral chondroitinase (194) and is a component of ODV envelopes (195).
+Homologs of this gene are found in the genomes of most alpha- and betabaculoviruses, but not in hymenopteran or dipteran viruses.
 Two copies of the gene are present in some genomes (e.g., SeMNPV).
-When the N-terminal 23 amino acids of ODV-E66 are fused to a reporter gene, it is targeted to the nucleus (155).
-Ac46 shows 100% probability of being related to hvaluronidase of Streptococcus pneumonia using the HHpred program (64) and has been shown to have hyaluronan lyase activity that is capable of digesting hyaluronan, a polysaccharide that is a major component of the extracellular matrix (156).
-Subsequently it was shown that a truncated form lacking the N-terminal 66 amino acids was secreted into the medium by infected cells and had chondroitinase activity.
-Chondroitinases have been shown to regulate cytokine and growth factors and can influence a variety of processes including development, inflammation, and organ morphogenesis.
-Its activity as a hyaluronan lyase was minimal (157).
-The crystal structure has been determined (158).
-A peptide of about 12 aa that was similar to the AcMNPV ODV-E66 sequence was observed to bind to the epithelium of guts Heliothis virescens and inhibited infection by AcMNPV (159).
-When the homolog of ODV-E66 was inactivated in BmNPV (Bm37), the mutant, although viable, took more time to kill insect larvae (160).
-In a study of AcMNPV, an ODV-E66 deletion was observed to kill Plutella xylostella larvae as efficiently as wt, however when infected per os the LD50 was1000 fold greater for the mutant than wt virus.
-Therefore it was suggested that ODV-E66 is a per os infectivity factor (PIF) (161).
+When the N-terminal 23 amino acids of ODV-E66 are fused to a reporter gene, it is targeted to the nucleus (196).
+Chondroitinases have been shown to regulate cytokine and growth factors and can influence a variety of processes including development, inflammation. and organ morphogenesis.
+The crystal structure has been determined and it is most similar to bacterial chondroitin lyases suggesting it was obtained from a bacterium via horizontal gene transfer (197).
+ODV-E66 may be involved in the digestion of the peritrophic matrix as it contains low levels of chondroitin sulfate (194) (198).
+When the homolog of ODV-E66 was inactivated in BmNPV (Bm37), the mutant, although viable, took more time to kill insect larvae (199).
+In a study of AcMNPV, an ODV-E66 deletion was observed to kill Plutella xylostella arvae as efficiently as wt, however when infected per os, the LD50 was1000 fold greater for the mutant than wt virus.
+Therefore it was suggested that ODV-E66 is a per os infectivity factor (PIF) (200).
+It has also been shown that a truncated form lacking the N-terminal 66 amino acids was secreted into the medium by infected cells and had chondroitinase activity.
+A peptide of about 12 aa that was similar to the AcMNPV ODV-E66 sequence was observed to bind to the epithelium of guts Heliothis virescens and inhibited infection by AcMNPV (201).
 For more information on PIFs see Chapters 2 and 3.